 5. California, USA

-If you like the idea of a road trip, there are few locations more iconic than California.
-The Golden State is incredibly diverse, and the glamour and energy of Hollywood contrasts beautifully with the quiet splendour of Yosemite National Park.
+If you like the idea of a road trip, few locations are more iconic than California.
+The Golden State is incredibly diverse, and the glamour and energy of Hollywood contrast beautifully with the quiet splendour of Yosemite National Park.
 A road trip along the Pacific Coast Highway is a great way to explore California’s sweeping coastline.

 Foodies will enjoy having time to explore Los Angeles, and you can feast upon the excellent street food downtown, moving from one vendor to the next at your leisure.
 The cities of San Diego and San Francisco shouldn’t be rushed either.
 The natural beauty of this state will likely take your breath away; golden beaches, towering redwoods, glittering lakes, and cacti-dotted deserts – California has it all.

-In the video below you can join friend of Rest Less, Cathy Bartrop as she sets off on an awe-inspiring, week-long road trip down Highway 1.
-Joined by travel writer, Amanda Statham, the pair give us a glimpse of incredible vistas, enchanting wildlife, and delicious food – as well as sharing driving tips and ideas for things to do and places to stay.
+In the video below, you can join a friend of Rest Less, Cathy Bartrop, as she sets off on an awe-inspiring, week-long road trip down Highway 1.
+Joined by travel writer, Amanda Statham, the pair gives us a glimpse of incredible vistas, enchanting wildlife, and delicious food – as well as sharing driving tips and ideas for things to do and places to stay.

 6. Puglia, Italy

 If you’re passionate about gastronomy, a trip to Italy is an obvious choice.
-Slow travel here revolves around food and wine, and if you really want to experience a slower pace of life, head to Puglia in the south.
-Far less touristy than places like Tuscany or the Amalfi Coast, Puglia’s unique old-world atmosphere allows you to relax and unwind, taking time to treasure every moment of your trip.
+Slow travel here revolves around food and wine, and if you really want to experience a slower pace, head to Puglia in the south.
+Far less touristy than places like Tuscany or the Amalfi Coast, Puglia’s unique old-world atmosphere allows you to unwind and take time to treasure every moment of your trip.

 7. Kyoto, Japan